Goji (Lycium barbarum)

 • Lycium barbarum (Solanaceae family) is a plant originating from Asia and Eastern Europe.
 It is a bushy plant that can grow up to 3-5 metres and its fruit is a fleshy red-orange ellipsoid berry that is known as the Tibetan Goji berry, Wolfberry or Gou Qi Zi.
 The fruit is harvested from August to October.

-• Goji berries have been used for 2000 years in Traditional Chinese Medicine where they are thought to enrich Yin and are used to treat kidney, lug, liver and eye problems.
-They have also traditionally been used to increase longevity and tackle aging, psoriasis, allergies and insomnia (1-2).
+• Goji berries have been used for 2000 years in China where they are thought to enrich Yin and are used in case of kidney, lug, liver and eye problems.
+They have also traditionally been used to increase longevity and tackle aging, psoriasis, allergies and insomnia1, 2.

 Goji : Composition